-Pair of Speardiver carbon 90cm spearfishing fins with OMER Stingray, Cressi Gara Modular or Speardiver foot pockets
+Pair of Speardiver C90 carbon blades with Speardiver, OMER Stingray, Cressi Gara Modular or Mares foot pockets

-Pair of Speardiver carbon 90cm spearfishing fins with Speardiver, OMER Stingray or Cressi Gara Modular foot pockets.
+Pair of Speardiver C90 carbon blades with Speardiver, OMER Stingray, Cressi Gara Modular or Mares foot pockets.

 Carbon fiber fins are universally accepted as the best performing fins for spearfishing and freediving.
 Carbon fins are faster and weigh less than plastic and fiberglass fins.
 Faster refers to how quickly the fins release the stored energy acquired from being flexed, in other words how they instantly spring back to straight in the water after your kick, resulting in superior propulsion.
 Being lighter carbon fins are easier to kick allowing divers to swim for longer periods of time without tiring out the legs.

 The manufacturing process and materials (carbon fiber and resin) used in the production of carbon blades, must result in blades that are consistent in stiffness and flex characteristics, and most importantly durable.
 This is no simple task for aspiring small companies offering their single product (fins) in today's saturated carbon fins market.
 Speardiver Carbon Fins are part of the Speardiver line of proven high quality spearfishing gear, and have met these criteria since their introduction in 2009.
 Attention to small but very important details such as correct blade surface area (blade length and width), correct toe angle, and quality water channeling rails and rails for installation in foot pockets, have put Speardiver fins ahead of the competition.
 Our experience with practically all foot pockets available, enables us to manufacture carbon blades that will combine well with different foot pockets, to precisely meet the requirements of an individual diver.
 Read reviews from divers using Speardiver carbon fins